Discover music and performance at All Saints Marlow

 Music plays a very important part in the life of the church here, both in worship, where there is a wide range of opportunities for anyone with enthusiasm and commitment to make a valuable contribution, whether it be singing in choirs, playing in the worship band or musical outreach to the wider community

 There are several choirs and opportunities for musicians too as we build a worship band for our more informal act of worship at the weekly @10.59 service.
-For upcoming concerts please view the music calendar, or refer to the All Saints Marlow events page.
-If you are part of the choir and want to find out when rehearsals take place, please visit the choir calendar.
+For upcoming concerts please visit the All Saints Marlow events page.

 We have recently introduced a new congregational setting for the communion service specially written for Marlow.
 As an aid to help learn this spirit led piece of music here is the music which everyone can read even at a very basic level and a recording made quickly one evening by the boys’ choir at a practice.
 Enjoy learning this new piece to uplift our worship of our church.